This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Or a physician may have failed to order an emergency Cesarean section even when it was clear the delivery would be difficult.
 These and other reasons may prove that an infant’s death was wrongful.

-Real Wrongful Death Cases
+Examples of Wrongful Death Cases

-Infant wrongful death cases are tried or settled with various outcomes, but often the parents can make a case and receive justice and compensation.
+Infant wrongful death cases are tried or settled with various outcomes, but often, the parents can make a case and receive justice and compensation.

 The woman was found to have a cervical abnormality, signifying that she was at risk of having her baby prematurely.